davidyush/combiner/README.md

 i dont know exactly what kind of rules should be.

-List of rules fro now:
+List of rules for now:

 #### colors
-- color-hex-case: "always" |"never"
+- color-hex-case
 - color-hex-length
 - color-named
 - color-no-hex